thenexthub/Codira/docs/OptimizerCountersAnalysis.md

 ### Module level counters
-The most coarse-grained counters are the module level counters, which are enabled by using `-Xllvm -sil-stats-modules` command-line option.
+The most coarse-grained counters are the module level counters, which are enabled by using `-Xtoolchain -sil-stats-modules` command-line option.
 They are usually logged only if a given optimizer counter changed a lot for the whole SILModule, which does not happen that often, because most optimization passes perform just very small transformations on a single function and thus do not